Cat anatomy

-The anatomy of the domestic cat is similar to that of other members of the genus Felis.
+Cat anatomy comprises the anatomical studies of the visible parts of the body of a domestic cat, which are similar to those of other members of the genus Felis.

 Mouth

-Permanent dentition teeth
+Permanent teeth

 Cats are carnivores that have highly specialized teeth.
-There are four types of permanent dentition teeth that structure the mouth: twelve incisors, four canines, ten premolars and four molars.
+There are four types of permanent teeth that structure the mouth: twelve incisors, four canines, ten premolars and four molars.
 The premolar and first molar are located on each side of the mouth that together are called the carnassial pair.
 The carnassial pair specialize in cutting food and are parallel to the jaw.
 The incisors located in the front section of the lower and upper mouth are small, narrow, and have a single root.
 They are used for grasping and biting food.

-Deciduous dentition teeth
+Deciduous teeth

 A cat also has a deciduous dentition prior to the formation of the permanent one.
 This dentition emerges seven days after birth and it is composed of 26 teeth with slight differences.
 The mouth will have smaller incisors, slender and strongly curved upper canines, vertical lower canines, and even smaller upper and lower molars.
 Although the upper and lower molars are smaller than the ones that arise during permanent dentition, the similarities are striking.

 Tongue

 The cat's tongue is covered in a mucous membrane and the dorsal aspect has 5 types of sharp spines, or papillae.
 The 5 papillae are filiform, fungiform, foliate, vallate, and conical.
-A cats sense of smell and taste work closely together, having a vomeronasal organ that allows them to use their tongue as scent tasters, while its longitudinal, transverse, and vertical intrinsic muscles aid in movement.
+Papillae allow a cat to groom itself.
+A cat's sense of smell and taste work closely together, having a vomeronasal organ that allows them to use their tongue as scent tasters, while its longitudinal, transverse, and vertical intrinsic muscles aid in movement.

 Ears

-Similar to dogs, cats have sensitive ears that allow them to move each ear independently of one another.
+Like dogs, cats have sensitive ears that can move independently of each other.
 Because of this mobility, a cat can move its body in one direction and point its ears in another direction.
 The rostral, caudal, dorsal, and ventral auricular muscle groups of each ear comprise fifteen muscles that are responsible for this ability.
-Most cats have straight ears pointing upward.
+Most cats have straight, triangular ears that point upward.
 Unlike with dogs, flap-eared breeds are extremely rare (Scottish Folds have one such exceptional mutation).
 When angry or frightened, a cat will lay back its ears to accompany the growling or hissing sounds it makes.
 Cats also turn their ears back when they are playing or to listen to a sound coming from behind them.
 The fold of skin forming a pouch on the lower posterior part of the ear, known as Henry's pocket, is usually prominent in a cat's ear.
 Its function is unknown, though it may assist in filtering sounds.